Rahul9766/AI-Powered_Personal_Assistant/README.md

 - **Voice Recognition**: Uses the Web Speech API to capture and convert speech into text.
 - **AI Content Generation**: Sends the user's query to the Google Gemini API, which generates an AI-powered response.
 - **Text-to-Speech**: Converts AI responses to speech, offering an engaging, hands-free experience.
-- **File Input**: Users can upload a file (such as an image or document), and Sophia will process it to provide a relevant response.

 ## Demo
 You can view a live demo of the chatbot in action by visiting the following URL: